History of Rouen: The Middle Ages

 A textile industry developed based on wool imported from England, competing with the northern County of Flanders and the Duchy of Brabant.
 The city found its market niche in the Champagne fairs.
 Rouen also depended on the river traffic of the Seine for its prosperity.
 Wine and wheat were exported to England, with tin and wool received in return.

 In the late 13th century, urban strife threatened the city: in 1291, the mayor was assassinated and noble residences in the city were pillaged.
 Philip IV restored order and suppressed the city's charter and the city's lucrative monopoly on river traffic, but he was quite willing to allow the Rouennais to repurchase their former liberties in 1294.
 In 1306, he decided to expel the Jewish community of Rouen, which then numbered some five or six thousand in the city of 40,000 people.

 In 1389, another urban revolt of the underclass broke out, the Harelle.
 It was part of a widespread rebellion in France that year and was suppressed with the withdrawal of Rouen's charter and river-traffic privileges once more.

 During the Hundred Years' War, on 19 January 1419, Rouen and its population of 70,000 surrendered to Henry V of England, who annexed Normandy once again to the Plantagenet domains.
-But Rouen did not go quietly: Alain Blanchard hung English prisoners from the walls, for which he was summarily executed; the Canon and Vicar General of Rouen, Robert de Livet, became heroes for excommunicating the English king, which occurred shortly after de Livet's own five year imprisonment in England.
+French soldier Alain Blanchard summarily hung English prisoners from the walls during the siege, for which he was beheaded; Canon and Vicar General of Rouen, Robert de Livet, excommunicated Henry V king, which occurred shortly after de Livet's own five year imprisonment in England.

-Rouen became the capital city of English power in occupied France and when the Duke of Bedford bought Joan of Arc her liberty from the Duke of Burgundy who had been keeping her in jail since May 1430, she was sent to be tried in the city during Christmas 1430.
+Rouen became the capital of English power in France during the conflict.
+When the Duke of Bedford bought Joan of Arc her liberty from the Duke of Burgundy, who had been keeping her in jail since May 1430, she was sent to be tried in the city during Christmas 1430.
 After a long trial by a church court, she was sentenced to be burned at the stake.
 The sentence was carried out on 30 May 1431 in the city, and most residents supported the Duke of Burgundy, Joan of Arc's royal enemy.
 In that same year, the young Henry VI was crowned King of England and France in Paris before coming to Rouen where he was acclaimed by the crowds.

 The king of France Charles VII recaptured the town in 1449, 18 years after the death of Joan of Arc and after 30 years of English occupation.